cleydyr/dart-sass-maven-plugin/README.md

 `<quiet>`

 This flag tells Sass not to emit any warnings when compiling.
 By default, Sass emits warnings when deprecated features are used or when the @warn rule is encountered.
 It also silences the @debug rule.
+Enabling it will also silence output when in watch mode.
 **Type**: boolean
 **Required**: No
 **Default**: false